nataliekbruno/Visiontransformer-paper/README.md

 3. Multi-stage Network Functionality

 The research demonstrates that multi-stage neural networks operate as a series of interconnected smaller models, each with distinct characteristics and roles.
-MSAs positioned at the end of stages play particularly crucial roles in overall network performance.
+MSAs positioned at the end of stages play particular roles in overall network performance.
 Each stage contributes uniquely to the network's processing pipeline, with early stages focusing on basic feature extraction and later stages handling more complex feature integration.
 This understanding led to the development of more effective architectural patterns for combining MSAs and CNNs.

 ## Critical Analysis

 1. Data Scale Dependecies
-A crucial limitation emerges in the context of data scale.
+A limitation emerges in the context of data scale.
 Vision Transformers encounter challenges with non-convex losses when working with small datasets.
 This problem naturally diminishes with larger datasets, but it represents a significant constraint for applications with limited data availability.
 The researchers found that loss landscape smoothing methods can help mitigate this issue, but it remains an important consideration for practical applications.

 ## Impacts